-The easiest and recommended way to email students in your class is to use the Quickmail block.
+The easiest way to email students in your class is to use the Quickmail block.
 Here are some features of Quickmail:

 Find the Quickmail block on the right-hand side of your course.
 By default, it will be located in the right-hand column of blocks.
 (You may need to scroll down a bit to locate it.)

-Within the block, you can Compose New Email, edit Signatures, View Drafts, and View History.
+Within the block, you can do a number of things including Compose Course Message, edit Signatures, View Drafts, and View Sent or Scheduled messages.

-If you would like to have a copy of the email, sent to your email address, make sure Yes is selected next to Receive a copy.
+If you would like to have a copy of the email sent to your email address, make sure Yes is selected next to Receive a send report (2).

 Click Send Email to send out your email to the selected recipients.
-If you’d like to send your email at a later date, you can click Save Draft instead.
+If you need to come back to your message for additional editing before sending or scheduling it, you can click Save Draft instead.

 Is the message sent through Moodle mail?